-Google's Matias Duarte talks system button and status bar placement, lack of Nexus SD card supportAlex Wagner - Deputy Managing Editor, News Desk
+Google's Matias Duarte talks system button and status bar placement, lack of Nexus SD card supportAlex Wagner - Editorial Director of News and Content

 If you could pose any question to Matias Duarte, Google's Director of Android User Experience, what would it be?
 The followers of Duarte's Google+ page recently got that opportunity, and the executive chose some queries related to the consistency of the system buttons and status bar in Jelly Bean as well as the lack of microSD card support on Nexus devices.
 On the topic of system buttons and the status bar, Duarte explains that it goes back to muscle memory and keeping things consistent.
 The placement of the system buttons on devices like the Nexus line means that they're just as accessible for right-handers as they are for left-handers, and they're also always in the same place that users expect them to be.